Skip to main content

 Location: Princeton University

 Students interested in journalism should consider PSJP.
-The hybrid program includes combines virtual workshops and lectures with a ten-day residential experience.
-Lectures and workshops are taught by program alumni and journalists from The New York Times, The Washington Post, The New Yorker, New York Magazine, The Daily Beast, Politico, Sports Illustrated, and CNN, among other media outlets.
+The hybrid program includes a combination of virtual workshops and lectures with a ten-day residential experience.
+Sessions are led by program alumni and journalists from renowned publications.
+Participants will also tour major new organizations, including The New York Times, Huffington Post, and Bloomberg.

-Students also participate in weekly discussion groups covering a variety of topics and attend seminars about the college admissions process.
+Students also participate in weekly discussion groups covering a variety of topics, receive mentorship from program alumni and working journalists, and build a network of professionals and peers.
 PSJP culminates with the publication of the Princeton Summer Journal, a newspaper created by program participants.

-TASP is a prestigious, six-week program that brings together talented high school sophomores and juniors from around the world to participate in seminars, engage in educational and social activities, join group discussions, attend lectures, go on field trips, and more.
-Students also have the chance to plan activities for their time outside of the classroom.
+TASS is a prestigious, six-week educational experience that brings together talented high school sophomores and juniors from around the world to participate in seminars, engage in educational and social activities, join group discussions, attend lectures, and go on field trips—inspiring them to lead and serve.

 12. Anson L. Clark Scholars Program